idx-labs/nfv-mano-workshop/lab0/openbaton.md

 # OpenBaton Workshop

+In this lab the OpenBaton Managmenet and Orchestration (MANO) system will be installed into a Linux virtual machine.

 ## About this Repository

 The `bootstrap-config-file` and `bootstrap.sh` file were borrowed from the official OpenBaton [installation documentation](https://openbaton.github.io/documentation/nfvo-installation-deb/) for Linux.
 They are only kept in this repository so that a known working copy of a particular version of the installation and configuration files is used.
 For non-workshop use, the official installation or a form of it should be used.